 |HIST 3640||Contemporary U.S., 1945 to Present|

 |HIST 4590||The Role of Nature in U.S. History|

 |HIST 4595||World Environmental History|

 |HIST 4760||Environmental History of the Central Valley|

 |HIST 4960||Senior Seminar|

 |HIST 5910||Graduate Seminar: U.S. Environmental History|

-My current research focuses on several interrelated concepts, including the responses of U.S. public lands management agencies to climate change, and to the human history and ecological significance of terminal lakes in the intermountain West.
-This work builds upon my recent research that explored the history and ecology of California’s Great Central Valley from its geologic origins to the present, with an emphasis on the profound changes that have taken place in its landscape since California statehood in 1850.
-My book, The Fall and Rise of the Wetlands of California’s Great Central Valley, focused on the social, economic, political, and cultural reasons that account for the transformation of the Central Valley from a region defined by millions of acres of wetlands, riparian habitat, and grasslands to one defined primarily by agriculture and urban growth.
-It also analyzed more recent trends, over the past several generations, toward protecting and restoring natural habitat in the Valley, particularly in response to the importance of the Valley’s wetlands for migratory waterfowl of the Pacific Flyway and for threatened and endangered species.
+My current research focuses on the human and ecological history of California and the U.S. West, including the responses of U.S. public lands management agencies to climate change, and the contested history and ecological significance of terminal lakes (i.e., those without a natural outlet) in the Great Basin.
+This work builds upon my earlier research that explored the history and ecology of California’s Great Central Valley from its geologic origins to the present, with an emphasis on the profound changes that have taken place in its landscape since California statehood in 1850.
+My book on this subject, The Fall and Rise of the Wetlands of California’s Great Central Valley (2011), focuses on the social, economic, political, and cultural reasons that account for the transformation of the Central Valley from a region defined by millions of acres of wetlands, riparian habitat, and grasslands to one defined primarily by agriculture and urban growth.
+It also analyzes more recent trends, over the past several generations, toward protecting and restoring natural habitat in the Valley, particularly in response to the importance of the Valley’s wetlands for migratory waterfowl of the Pacific Flyway and for threatened and endangered species.